-It’s great to have indoor alternatives to stay active when the weather is getting worse and the kids are growing restless staying inside.
-As opposed to going to the nearest soft play centre, Sutcliffe Sports Centre in South East London offers so much more.
+It’s great to have indoor alternatives to stay active when the weather worsens, and the kids grow restless staying inside.
+Unlike the nearest soft play centre, Sutcliffe Sports Centre in South East London offers so much more.
 It’s not just that the facilities are state of the art and modern, you’ll also find so many activities with professional instructors.

 The climbing walls at Sutcliffe Sports Centre

-It’s also a really nice venue to organise birthday parties for kids, with plenty of opportunities to burn energy after the birthday-cake.
+It’s also an excellent venue to organise birthday parties for kids, with plenty of opportunities to burn energy after the birthday cake.

 Soft Play for the youngest at Sutcliffe

-From the other attractions and activities in the Greenwich area, we really love the Horniman Museum the most.
+From the other attractions and activities in the Greenwich area, we love the Horniman Museum the most.
 Here you can find outdoor activities, as well as checking out a gigantic stuffed walrus!
-Greenwich itself offers lots of activities for kids, including one of our favourite playgrounds as well as the Maritime museum which is fantastic for kids.
-If you are into farm animals like us, we can recommend a visit to the renovated Surrey Docks Farm on the Thames path in Rotherhithe.
+Greenwich offers lots of activities for kids, including one of our favourite playgrounds and the Maritime Museum, which is fantastic for kids.
+If you are into farm animals like us, we can recommend visiting the renovated Surrey Docks Farm on the Thames path in Rotherhithe.